 Stormdrain Inlet Art

 As the saying goes, a picture is worth a thousand words.
-Imagine what artists could communicate about improving Roanoke’s water quality.
-To celebrate the City of Roanoke's 10 years of public art we are seeking qualified artists or artist teams to transform six storm drains in the City of Roanoke into works of art.
-Creating Inlet Art will not only draw attention to storm drains "hidden" within the City sidewalks, but will also raise awareness about stormwater pollution.
-Few people realize that litter, trash, and other pollution sources like sediment, bacteria, oils, and yard waste left on City streets wash, untreated, into the nearest creek, stream, or the Roanoke River.
-Raising awareness through visual expression has been successfully implemented in other communities and we believe it will be an effective next step in preventing stormwater pollution from entering Roanoke’s waterways.
-The City's Stormwater Utility along with the Roanoke Arts Commission invites artists to submit their ideas for this project.
+Imagine what local artists could communicate about improving Roanoke’s water quality.
+The Roanoke Arts Commission and the City’s Stormwater Utility is partnering again to transform six storm drains in the City of Roanoke into works of art.
+The six inlet art locations will be along Melrose Ave NW, Colonial Ave SW, Garden City Blvd SE, Ferncliff Ave NW, Midvale Ave, and Indian Village LN SE.
+Creating Inlet Art will not only draw attention to storm drains "hidden" within the City sidewalks, but will also raise awareness about storm water pollution.
+Few people realize that litter, trash, and other pollution sources like sediment, bacteria, oils, and yard waste left on City streets wash untreated into the nearest creek, stream, or the Roanoke River.
+Raising awareness through visual expression has been successfully implemented in other communities and we believe adding to the project will be an effective next step in preventing stormwater pollution from entering Roanoke’s waterways.

 Which stormdrain inlet artwork is your favorite?
 Vote on October 16 by clicking "like" on the one you love the most!
 The winning artist will receive a People's Choice Award and $200.
 Second place will be awarded $100.Voting on Roanoke Stormwater Facebook will begin Friday, October 16 at 8:00 a.m. and ends at 5:00 p.m. on Friday, October 23.

 Enjoy these public art pieces at the following locations:

 - “Keep it Blue” by Andrew Teates in front of William Fleming High School